HEmobile/blog/README.md

         $ rake 'new_post["Title of the post"]'

-1. Write your post and **make sure the author link on the post points to your profile on HE:labs website**.
+1. Write your post and **make sure the author link on the post points to your profile on HE:mobile website**.
 1. Commit your changes.

         $ git add .